BroadcomMFD/code4z/README.md

   - With the help of the Explorer for Endevor extension you can retrieve, browse, and search Endevor elements in your IDE.

 - **Mainframe operations**.
-  - With Zowe Explorer you can issue TSO and MVS commands, and submit JCLs.
+  - With Zowe Explorer you can issue TSO and MVS commands and submit JCLs.

 ### Sample Workflows